 Less than Significant Impact.
 Some wineries operate at night and some of the work may require outdoor lighting at night.
 Some wineries hold special public or private events such as wine tasting, weddings, and concerts that require outdoor lighting at night.
 The issuance of permits for those activities is the responsibility of local agencies that issue land use permits and the General Order will not affect those local agency ordinances.

-Agriculture
+Agriculture and Forestry Resources

-Agriculture and Forest Environmental Factor.
+Agriculture and Forestry Environmental Factor.
 In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state’s inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment Project; and the forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
 Would the project:

 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?